owasp-modsecurity/ModSecurity/README.md

 ```

-To measure it with real rules, you should run one of the download scripts in the same directory:
+To measure with real rules, run one of the download scripts in the same directory:

 ```shell
 $ ./download-owasp-v3-rules.sh